schowdhuri/es5-style-guide/README.md

     ```

-  - It"s okay to write a custom toString() method, just make sure it works successfully and causes no side effects.
+  - It's okay to write a custom toString() method, just make sure it works successfully and causes no side effects.

     ```javascript
     function Jedi(options) {